Skip to main content

 The results

-• Created and shared a human-centered design playbook, service blueprints, persona templates, user research plan and report templates, an assumptions tracker, and an outcome-oriented roadmap
+• Delivered a suite of tools and resources, including a human-centered design playbook, service blueprints, persona templates, user research plans, an assumptions tracker, and an outcome-oriented roadmap, helping WxPO advance their cloud migration efforts effectively

 Let’s deliver together.